Environmental action line

 Compensation

-ABANCA achieved neutrality for 2020 emissions, with the compensation of the remaining emissions carried out through the promotion of forestry projects located in degraded areas, which need to be restored because they have been affected by forest fires or other natural disasters.
+ABANCA achieved neutrality for 2020, 2021 and 2022 emissions, with the compensation of the remaining emissions carried out through the promotion of forestry projects located in degraded areas, which need to be restored because they have been affected by forest fires or other natural disasters.
 These actions have been with the Calculation and Compensation stamps of the Spanish Office for Climate Change (OECC by its acronym in Spanish).

 -